cmbyerly/cmbcicada3301/README.md

 ### Revision 4
 - Changing out the text files for a SQL Server.
 - The text files are just too large and numerous to look through cleanly.
-I can do this better with a database.
+I can do this better with a database (in progress).
+- Added reverse bytes test after looking at the 05 image in a hex editor.